wandb/hiring-agent-demo/README.md

 - Publishes improved datasets to both W&B (with "annotated" alias) and Weave

 Run this script to generate better ground truth reasons for evaluating hiring agent performance.

-## Set fine-tuned model as endpoint for Weave playground
-1. Make sure the model runs on Ollama (following above guide will suffice)
-2. Start ngrok: `ngrok http 11434 --response-header-add "Access-Control-Allow-Origin: *" --host-header rewrite`
-3. Configure in Weave UI
-    - Add ngrok address without the `v1`
-    - Add random secret
-4. Open Playground and debug with the actual model